JoeCreates/Lycan/checkstyle/README.md

 Empty packages are not allowed.
 Packages must adhere to the Lycan package structure.

 ### File Length
-Files must be less than 1000 lines long.
+Files in Lycan should be less than 1000 lines long, with one file per class.

+A class that exceeds this length may be taking on too many responsibilities, and should be reviewed to decide whether it is an exception to the rule, or needs to be reworked.

 ### Hexadecimal Literals
-Hex literals are written in uppercase e.g. 0xFFFFFF.
+Hex literals are written uppercase e.g. 0xFFFFFF.

 ### Hidden Fields
 Local variables or function parameters may not shadow fields defined in the same class.
 This excludes constructor parameters and setter methods, which should use carefully "this" to disambiguate.

 ### Indentation
-Lycan uses four spaces for indentation.
-This is because tabs can be a different number of columns depending on the editor, but spaces are always consistent.
-Tabs are banned from Lycan Haxe code.
+Lycan uses tabs for indentation.
+For consistency, other indentation styles are banned from Lycan code.

-### Inner Assignment
+## Inner Assignment
 Avoid assignments in subexpressions.
 These are easily missed and can be mistaken for typos.

 ### Left Curly Braces